Black Bean and Corn Salad

 Instructions

-To Cook Corn:
+To Boil Corn:

 - Heat up a large pot of water over medium-high heat and season it generously with salt.
 Make sure to take off the husk and all the silk threads from the ears of corn before cooking.